Yoda: Prequel trilogy

 A younger Yoda appears in the prequel trilogy, beginning with The Phantom Menace (1999).
 In the film—which is set 35 years before The Empire Strikes Back—Jedi Master Qui-Gon Jinn brings the young Anakin Skywalker to the Jedi Council.
 Convinced that Anakin is the "Chosen One" of Jedi prophecy who will bring balance to the Force, Qui-Gon requests that the boy be trained as a Jedi.
 Yoda senses great fear in Anakin, especially in regards to his attachment to his mother Shmi, and foresees "grave danger" in his training.
 The Council, led by Mace Windu, rejects Qui-Gon's request.
 When Qui-Gon is mortally wounded in a duel with the Sith Lord Darth Maul, his dying request is that his apprentice Obi-Wan Kenobi train Anakin.
 Obi-Wan tells Yoda that he will train the boy, even without the Council's approval.
 Yoda reluctantly gives his blessing to Anakin's training.

-A computer-generated Yoda was achieved in Attack of the Clones, which allowed him complete freedom of movement for the first time.
+Yoda was created digitally for Attack of the Clones, which allowed him complete freedom of movement for the first time.

 Attack of the Clones (2002) is set a decade after The Phantom Menace.
 Yoda is now the Master of the High Council in addition to his position as Grandmaster.
 He and many other Jedi are concerned about the emergence of the Confederacy of Independent Systems, a secessionist movement seeking independence from the Galactic Republic.
 After the first attempted assassination of Senator Padmé Amidala, Chancellor Palpatine suggests that she be put under the protection of Obi-Wan, who is training Anakin.
 At the climax of the film, Yoda saves Obi-Wan and Anakin from the Separatists and defeats his former apprentice, Count Dooku, in a lightsaber duel.